Snowflake-Labs/aws-integrations-cloudops/README.md

 ## Test and Run

 1. The Snowflake solution creates a Snowflake Service Catalog Portfolio, a ‘SnowflakeEnduserGroup’ AWS IAM group and provides this IAM group with access to the Portfolio.
 In order to launch the Snowflake Service Catalog Product, you have 2 options –
-	1. Option 1 - Grant your current logged in AWS IAM user/role permissions to access the Snowflake Service Catalog Portfolio by following steps [here](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-deploy.html)and launch the Snowflake Service Catalog product using your current logged in IAM user/role.
+	1. Option 1 - Grant your current logged in AWS IAM user/role permissions to access the Snowflake Service Catalog Portfolio by following steps [here](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-deploy.html) and launch the Snowflake Service Catalog product using your current logged in IAM user/role.
 	2. Option 2 – Add an IAM user to the ‘SnowflakeEnduserGroup’ IAM group.
 Log in as this IAM user to launch the Snowflake Service Catalog Product
 2. Make sure the user that accesses Service Catalog also has access to the User Group or Privilges outlined in the Prerequisites Step 3
 3. Navigate to the Service Catalog Console and launch the Snowflake Service Catalog Product.